Democratic Republic of The Congo Faces Ebola Outbreak

-- We currently operate an Ebola Treatment Center in Mangina, in North Kivu province.
+- We currently operate the sole Ebola Treatment Center in Équateur Province

-- We have drilled boreholes across the region to provide health centres with access to clean water, and rehabilitated waste management systems, including incinerators, sharps pits, burn pits and waste zones.
+- We have drilled boreholes across the regions to provide health centres with access to clean water, and rehabilitated waste management systems, including incinerators, sharps pits, burn pits and waste zones

-- Since August 21, 2018, SRUs supported by International Medical Corps has conducted more than 1.2 million screenings, and we have trained 1,711 health staff in infection prevention and control.
+- Since August 2018, SRUs supported by International Medical Corps have conducted more than 1.2 million screenings, and we have trained 1,711 health staff in infection prevention and control